mtlotfizad/stock-assignment/README.md

 **Database**

 This project uses h2 as an embedded db.
-The files of the database are storing in `target` directory.
+The files of the database are storing in `home` directory.
 For the first run `liquibase` is responsible for creating `stock` table and filling it with sample data.
 The config of h2 can be altered to store data in memory, for achieving this please uncomment these 2 lines in `application.properties` and comment rival settings:
 * liquibase.url
 * spring.datasource.url